lohani2280/mdanalysis/Google-Summer-Of-Code.md

 - Commit early and commit often!
 Push to github so that we can see and review your work.
 - Actively work on our project timeline and communicate with us during the community bonding period
 - Communicate every working day with your mentor.
 Just say "Hello" if you like.
 It can be via email, skype, github comments, etc
-- If there is a reason, why you can't work or can't contact us on a regular basis please make us aware of this.
+- If there is a reason why you can't work or can't contact us on a regular basis please make us aware of this.
 - If you don't communicate with us regularly we will fail you.

 **Midterm and Final evaluations**